Last updated: July 05, 2025

 An incident aggregates data quality issues based on different categories such as a table, data quality, dimension, check category, or check type.
 Thanks to the issue grouping the number of notifications is reduced.
 You can read more about incidents and their configuration here.

-Notifications allow you to monitor data in real-time and receive alerts when active data quality checks exceed alerting thresholds..
+Notifications allow you to monitor data in real-time and receive alerts when active data quality checks exceed alerting thresholds.

 Configure notifications

-To configure Webhooks, follow these steps:
+To configure a webhook notification, follow these steps:

-- Go to the Data Sources section.
+- Go to the Configuration section.

-- Enter the Webhooks URL in the specified input fields and save your changes using the Save button.
+Enter the Webhooks URL in the specified input fields and save your changes using the Save button.

 Content of notification message